openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func getAddressesByName(host: String): Array<NetAddress>
 ```

-**Function:** Resolves a hostname to obtain all IP addresses using the corresponding network.
+**Function:** Resolves a hostname using the corresponding network to obtain all IP addresses.

 **Required Permission:** ohos.permission.INTERNET